Hongtong County

 Hongtong County (洪洞县 (洪洞縣, Hóngtóng Xiàn)) is a county in the southwest of Shanxi Province, China.
 It is under the administration of the prefecture-level city of Linfen.
 The county spans an area of 1,494 square kilometers, and has a population of approximately 766,579 as of 2019.

 History

-During the reigns of the Hongwu Emperor through the Yongle Emperor, there was a concerted effort to resettle Chinese peasants to the North China Plains, which had been afflicted by conflict and natural disasters shortly before their reigns.
+During the reigns of the Hongwu Emperor through the Yongle Emperor, there was a concerted effort to resettle Chinese peasants from the Southern China to the North China Plains, which had been afflicted by conflict and natural disasters shortly before their reigns.
 While en route to their new homes in the North China Plains, many migrants gathered at the Great Pagoda Tree of Hongtong, and many even chose to settle in and around Pingyang Fu, which contained present-day Hongtong County.

 Administrative divisions

 Hongtong County is divided into nine towns and seven townships.
 The county's seat of government is located in the town of Dahuaishu.

 The county's nine towns are Dahuaishu, Ganting, Quting, Subao, Guangshengsi, Mingjiang, Zhaocheng, Wan'an, and Liujiayuan.

 The county's seven townships are Yandi Township, Xingtangsi Township, Dicun Township, Xincun Township, Longma Township, Shantou Township, and Zuomu Township.